Lomray-Software/eslint-config/README.md

 # eslint-config

-This package provides Lomray base JS (Typescript) .eslintrc as an extensible shared config.
+This package provides Lomray eslint config as an extensible shared config.

 ## Usage